MbinOrg/mbin/FAQ.md

 Ensure you do not see any connection errors in your `var/log/prod.log` file.

-Talking about plugins, we advise to also enable the `rabbitmq_management` plugin by execute: `rabbitmq-plugins enable rabbitmq_management`.
+Talking about plugins, we advise to also enable the `rabbitmq_management` plugin by executing:
+`rabbitmq-plugins enable rabbitmq_management`.

 This allows you to go to the RabbitMQ management page: `http://<server-ip>:15672`.
 [More info can be found here](https://www.rabbitmq.com/management.html#getting-started).
 See screenshot below of a typical small instance of Mbin running RabbitMQ management interface: